MaritimeProvinces/NB-Laws/a/AccountabilityAndContinuousImprovement.md

 __1__ The following definitions apply in this Act.

-“annual plan” means a plan approved under section 4.(plan annuel)
+“annual plan” means a plan approved under section 4._(plan annuel)_

-“annual report” means a report approved under section 5.(rapport annuel)
+“annual report” means a report approved under section 5._(rapport annuel)_

-“Crown body” means an organization or body listed in Schedule A.(organisme de la Couronne)
+“Crown body” means an organization or body listed in Schedule A._(organisme de la Couronne)_

-“Crown corporation” means a board, Crown corporation or commission listed under Part IV of the First Schedule of the Public Service Labour Relations Act. (société de la Couronne)
+“Crown corporation” means a board, Crown corporation or commission listed under Part IV of the First Schedule of the _Public Service Labour Relations Act_. _(société de la Couronne)_

-“Crown entity” means a department over which a member of the Executive Council presides or a Crown body.(entité de la Couronne)
+“Crown entity” means a department over which a member of the Executive Council presides or a Crown body._(entité de la Couronne)_

-“memorandum of understanding” means a memorandum approved or amended under section 6.(protocole d’entente)
+“memorandum of understanding” means a memorandum approved or amended under section 6._(protocole d’entente)_

-“responsible minister” means the Minister responsible for a Crown entity.(ministre responsable)
+“responsible minister” means the Minister responsible for a Crown entity._(ministre responsable)_

 ### Application of this Act